 Chile has no specific legislation neither in domestic nor international arbitration regarding multi-party or multi-contract arbitration.
 Nevertheless, the principle or parties’ autonomy empowers them to include the same arbitration agreement in related contracts.

-Under Article 223 of the Code of Judicial Organization, there are three different types of arbitration, on which will depend the applicable law to the substance of the arbitration.
+In domestic arbitration, there are three different types of arbitration, on which will depend the applicable law to the substance of the arbitration (Article 223 of the CJO).
 First, there is de jure or in law arbitration, in which the arbitrator shall apply Chilean law, both in substance and procedure.
-Second, there is the ex aequo et bono or arbitration in equity, where the arbitrator shall resolve the dispute in accordance with his o hers best judgment and equity, and apply the procedural rules determined by the parties.
+Second, there is the ex aequo et bono or arbitration in equity, where the arbitrator shall resolve the dispute in accordance with his or her best judgment and equity, and apply the procedural rules determined by the parties.
 Finally, there is mixed arbitration, where the arbitrator shall decide the merits of the case based in Chilean substance law while acting as an ex aequo et bono arbitrator regarding the arbitral procedure.

-In international arbitration, the applicable law to the substance is the one determined by the parties, as stated in Article 28(1) of the International Commercial Arbitration Law No. 19.971 (ICAL).
-In case the parties do not determine the law applicable to the substance of the arbitration, Article 28(2) of ICAL provides that “the arbitral tribunal shall apply the law determined by the conflict of laws rules which it considers applicable”.
-Finally, Article 28(3) states that the arbitrators may act ex aequo et bono or as amiable compositeur, only in those cases where the parties have expressly authorize them to do so.
+In international arbitration, the applicable law to the substance is that determined by the parties, as stated in Article 28(1) of the ICAL.
+In case the parties do not determine the law applicable to the substance of the arbitration, Article 28(2) of the ICAL provides that “the arbitral tribunal shall apply the law determined by the conflict of laws rules which it considers applicable”.
+Finally, Article 28(3) states that the arbitrators may act ex aequo et bono or as amiable compositeur, only in those cases where the parties have expressly authorized them to do so.

 Are any types of dispute considered non-arbitrable?
 Has there been any evolution in this regard in recent years?